Chingle Hall: History

 The house and gardens are private property and are not open to the public.

+The house was the subject of an episode of the television programme Strange but True?

 Saint John Wall

 Some have made the claim that Saint John Wall was born in the Hall in 1620.
 It is unlikely that he was a member of the Preston Wall family.
 He became a Roman Catholic priest in 1641.
 Some have claimed that Chingle Hall was used as a place of worship by Catholics during the time of the Catholic Reformation when it was illegal to practice mass in Britain.
 In 1678 John Wall was apprehended at Rushock Court near Bromsgrove.
 He was taken to Worcester jail, where he was offered his life if he would forsake his religion.
 He declined.
 Brought back from Worcester, he was drawn and quartered at Redhill on 22 August 1679.
 His quartered body was given to his friends, and was buried in St. Oswald's churchyard.
 A Mr. Levison, however, allegedly acquired the martyr's head, and it was treasured by the friars at Worcester until the dissolution of that house during the French Revolution.
 The Franciscan nuns at Taunton claim to possess a tooth and a bone of the martyr.
 He was canonised by Pope Paul VI in 1970.